vishnoex/api-buku-pintar/README.md

 - Implements repository interfaces
 - Handles HTTP requests and responses
 - Payment handlers adapt HTTP requests to use cases
+- OAuth2 handlers adapt HTTP requests to use cases

 ### 4. Frameworks & Drivers Layer
 - Contains frameworks and tools like the database, web framework, etc.
 - All frameworks are kept in this layer
 - Communicates with the interface adapters layer
 - Xendit SDK integration is isolated in this layer
+- OAuth2 provider SDKs are isolated in this layer

 ## Testing